ikks/lmdb-zig/README.md

 ## Devlog & TODO
 - [x] reimplement [lithdew's and iacore's lmdb-zig](https://github.com/iacore/lmdb-zig) repo to run on Zig 0.13 & run tests & publish
+- [ ] fix example and install instructions
 - [ ] fix `.put_batch()` segfault & test
 - [ ] rework api to be less messy in real use
 - [ ] indie benchmark with RocksDB and BerkleyDB